mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 ## How to correct the problem

-Relocate processing from the database server to the client application or business tiere, where appropriate.
+Relocate processing from the database server to the client application or business tier, where appropriate.
 This will involve refactoring the application code, and it may still be necessary to retrieve some information from the database to implement an operation.
 Ideally, you should limit the database to performing data access operations, and possibly to summarizing information where appropriate if the database server supports the necessary aggregation functions.

 In the sample application, the Transact-SQL code can be replaced with the following statement that simply retrieves the data to be processed from the database: